Rfam/rfam-docs/docs/source/genome-annotation.rst

 :``--cut_ga``:
    specifies that the special Rfam GA (gathering) thresholds be used to determine which hits are reported.
-See more in the section :ref:`Gathering cutoff`.
+See more in the section :ref:`glossary:Gathering cutoff`.

 :``--rfam``:
    run in "fast" mode, the same mode used for